opdev/disconnectedOCPdemo/README.md

 # Disconnected OpenShift cluster installation guide

-This guide explains how to deploy an OpenShift Container Platform (OCP) in a disconnected environment.
+This guide outlines the process for deploying an OpenShift Container Platform (OCP) in a disconnected environment.
 It utilizes a bastion server for secure communication and a private Quay repository hosted on a mirror server to manage container images.

 ## Overview